 Christian Faith and Moral Character

-Featuring articles by Dr. Kenneth Himes, O.F.M., faculty, Department of Theology
+Featuring articles by Kenneth Himes, O.F.M., associate professor, Boston College Department of Theology

 This course examines a fundamental element of moral experience, the formation of a person’s character, and how the Christian theological tradition reflects upon this reality.
-After clarifying the meaning of character and its significance for the moral life, the course will treat the topics of moral freedom, human sinfulness and the nature of conversion.
-We will use film clips to provide an occasion to discuss various themes emphasized in the articles.
+After clarifying the meaning of character and its significance for the moral life, the course treats the topics of moral freedom, human sinfulness, and the nature of conversion.
+Feature film clips are used to provide an occasion to discuss various themes emphasized in the articles.

 Check the course schedule for future offerings of this course.